Understanding about training and supervision

 - What training and ongoing professional development do you undertake in relation to providing a child safe organisation?

 - For an individual contractor you could ask about what training, professional development, supervision they receive.

 - Are staff trained in how to promote children’s safety and how does this occur?

-Organisations need to have an awareness of the most serious risk factors that can apply to their own staff.
-They need to be vigilant to ensure there are no staff members who could be perpetrators and who may groom children as part of the process of sexual abuse.
+Providers need to be aware of the most serious risk factors that can apply to their own staff.
+Organisations need to be vigilant to ensure there are no staff members who could be perpetrators, and who may groom children as part of the process of sexual abuse.

-Grooming is defined as ‘a process by which a person prepares a child, significant adults, and the environment for the abuse of the child.
+‘a process by which a person prepares a child, significant adults, and the environment for the abuse of the child.
 Specific goals include gaining access to the child, gaining the child’s compliance and maintaining the child’s secrecy to avoid disclosure.
 This process serves to strengthen the offender’s abusive pattern, as it may be used as a means of justifying or denying their actions’ (Craven et. al, 2006, quoted in Child Wise, Child Grooming, 2013)